ppy/osu-wiki/wiki/Tournaments/OMMT/4/en.md

 **[Download the mappack here (73 MB)](https://drive.google.com/file/d/1OcY1lH1PVCF5BvhPs7gSKs2SguIAMkPF/view?usp=sharing)**

-\*The Round of 16's MAD map is **LN3**.
-The twist is that the map has reverse shield patterns with little to no spacing.
+\*The Round of 16's MAD map was **LN3**.
+The twist was that the map had reverse shield patterns with little to no spacing.
 To balance it, OD 0 was set for the map.

 - RC
   1. [\[Kyoro\] - Tama Funkot (\[GS\]hina) \[Tamate (OMMT Edit)\]](https://osu.ppy.sh/beatmapsets/2214750#mania/4692734)